tomarra/tomarra.github.io/_posts/2014-08-15-What-I-Use-Mac-Software.md

 [OneDrive](https://itunes.apple.com/us/app/onedrive/id823766827?mt=12) – Again being a company man.
 But with the combination of Office365 and OneDrive I know that I have the full office suite and all of my files anywhere I go.
 A free OneDrive account gets you 15GB of storage while a Office365 subscription gets you 1TB.

 Image Credit: [iMacLand](http://www.imacland.com/)

+*Ninja Edit (Feb 2023) - Removed link to Lock Me Now as it is no longer available.*